Price Beater - subject to availability, we will beat any quote

 A common question is, 'Will this work with my underfloor heating?'.
 There is an easy answer to this question.
 Engineered boards are nearly always compatible with underfloor heating, solid planks are not.

-It is often believed that oak and walnut are the strongest woods.
+It is often believed that oak is one of the strongest woods...

 Did you know that BAMBOO has a greater tensile strength than STEEL and withstands compression better than CONCRETE!